robmarkcole/robins-hassio-config/README.md

     icon: mdi:door
 ```

 Now in the iOS Home app create a HomeKit automation to toggle your HA input_boolean when the HomeKit device (here the Elgato door sensor) has a state change.
+The automation for the door opening is shown below.
+Add another automation for the door closing.

 <p align="center">
 <img src="https://github.com/robmarkcole/robins-hassio-config/blob/master/images/HomeKit_add_door.jpg" width="300">